PPacie/SwipingCarousel/README.md

 Indicates weather to remove the SwipingCarouselCell cell from view or to get it back to the original position when swiping up.
 Default behavior is to get back to original position.

 ## Example
-Check the *ExampleProject* folder to see an example of how it works.
+Check the *ExampleProject* folder to see how it works.

 ## Can I customize the Layout?
 Sure, you are able to customize the layout by overriding the `UICollectionViewDelegateFlowLayout` methods you desire.